pavledujkic/exchange-system-website-react-html-css/README.md

-The application represents the realization of an exchange system.
+The application represents the realization of an exchange currency system.

 The application consists of two pages: